 Causes of Snoring

+Why do people snore?
 Snoring is one of the principal symptoms of obstructive sleep apnea.
-Snoring may also come in hand with other cardiovascular pathologies and respiratory pathologies,… Here are several different causes of snoring:
+Different types of snoring may also come hand in hand with other cardiovascular and respiratory pathologies.
+Here are several different causes of snoring:

 See more: Can You Have Sleep Apnea Without Snoring?